 Cumulative Vulnerability Index

 We developed a Cumulative Vulnerability Index to compare the socioeconomic, health and environmental burdens on communities living near each power plant.
-This Index is calculated by averaging the state percentiles for three health indicators, ten environment indicators, and four demographic indicators, and then summing the scores for these three categories.
-If the population near a plant scored the median value on every indicator, its Index would score the reference value of 150.
+This index is calculated by averaging the state percentiles for three health indicators, ten environment indicators, and four demographic indicators, and then summing the scores for these three categories.
+If the population near a plant scored the median value on every indicator, its index would score the reference value of 150.
 For full methods, see the technical documentation.
-Below, select a radius of 1 or 3 miles to compare the populations living within this distance of each plant.
+Below, select a Distance from Plant of 1 or 3 miles to compare the populations living within this distance of each plant.
 Note that distinct peaking unit types at the same power plant (e.g. a gas turbine and a steam turbine) are shown separately.

 Individual Plant Demographic View

 Look up an individual Plant Name to find the demographics of populations living near the plant.
 Select a Radius of 1 or 3 miles to find average data for populations living within the chosen distance from the plant.

 Example question: What is the total population living within one mile of a plant?

 Individual Plant Operational View